-Commercial lenders are under consistent pressure to support the growth of their organizations without adding administrative resources.
-At the same time, credit administration teams also must adapt to a continuing succession of new technologies that are reshaping how the financial services industry performs many of its most basic processes.
+Before COVID-19, lenders were under consistent pressure to support the growth of their organizations without adding administrative resources.
+Additionally, new technologies were reshaping how banks and financial services companies performed several of their most basic processes.

-In carrying out these functions, credit administration personnel can encounter a variety of challenges, including changing regulatory requirements, changing management expectations, and ongoing technological evolution such as multiple system updates.
-Of all the various hurdles they must overcome, data-related challenges often prove to be the most difficult issues.
+In carrying out these functions, credit administration personnel can encounter a variety of challenges, including evolving regulatory requirements, changing management expectations, and ongoing technological evolution such as multiple system updates.
+Of all the various hurdles they must overcome, data-related challenges often prove to be the most difficult.

 However, the PPP lending program has made documentation an increasingly critical issue.
 It’s also forced many banks to originate Small Business Administration loans for the first time, meaning that on top of everything else, their employees must familiarize themselves with a new process.